prevention-icon

 Some people may even experience allergic reactions to cockroach droppings, shed skins, and saliva.
 Those with asthma may need to take extra precautions.

-How to identify a cockroach outbreak
+How to Identify a Cockroach Infestation

 While it’s common to notice an odd cockroach here and there, this can also be a sign that there are many more hiding away quietly.
 Here’s how to tell if you have a full-blown infestation on your hands: